SparkDevNetwork/Rock/README.md

 - [./appveyor.yml](./appveyor.yml)

   This file contains all the build settings for AppVeyor.
-You can use the UI instead, but you won't be able to track changes (especially helpful if something breaks).
+You can use Appveyor's UI instead, but you won't be able to track changes (especially helpful if something breaks).
 Formatting wise, Appveyor requires all spaces in this file (no tabs!).

 - [./Norma](./Norma)